-All things medieval fascinate children’s author Diane Magras: castles, abbeys, swords, manuscripts, and the daily life of medieval people, especially those who weren’t royalty.
+All things medieval fascinate children’s author Diane Magras (pronounced MAY-gris): castles, abbeys, swords, manuscripts, and the daily life of medieval people, especially those who weren’t royalty.
 Diane lives in Maine with her husband and son and thinks often of Scotland, where her books are set.
 The Mad Wolf’s Daughter is her debut novel.

-Diane Magras grew up on Mount Desert Island in Maine.
-She spent much of her childhood reading and writing, but also outside: racing on seaside granite slabs, darting through birch-lined marshes, and hiking mossy forests.
-She is the editor, writer, and chief fundraiser for the Maine Humanities Council.
-She volunteers at her son’s school library, and is addicted to tea, toast, castles, legends, and most things medieval.
+Diane Magras grew up on Mount Desert Island in Maine surrounded by woods, cliffs, and the sea.
+She works for the Maine Humanities Council, volunteers at her son’s school library, and is addicted to tea, toast, castles, legends, and most things medieval.
+Diane lives with her husband and son and thinks often of Scotland, where her novels take place.
 The Mad Wolf’s Daughter is her debut novel.

 A Bit More